Robin Hood Gardens: Design philosophy

 The Smithsons were influential architects from the Architectural Association group, who had failed to win the Golden Lane Estate contract, but published and promoted their radical design.
 They proposed that the building was not the fundamental unit of architecture but it was the network of pathways that was.
 They did not place buildings on a fixed rectilinear grid as was normal for modernist buildings, but on pathways used by the residents.
 They saw the needs of the pedestrian were different from those of the motorist and the service vehicle.
-Pathways in the sky had been used before by architects, such as Michiel Brinkman’s Spangenblok Housing (1919) in Rotterdam, but it was tied to the existing street pattern, and the pathways the Smithsons proposed to use in Golden Lane were independent and non-rectilinear.
+Pathways in the sky had been used before by architects, such as Michiel Brinkman's Spangenblok Housing (1919) in Rotterdam, but it was tied to the existing street pattern, and the pathways the Smithsons proposed to use in Golden Lane were independent and non-rectilinear.
 Robin Hood Gardens was a physical implementation of these earlier principles, but as part of a design that favoured 'protection', in response to the traffic-bound site, rather than the 'connection' of Golden Lane.

 Estate

 The estate consisted of two long curved blocks facing each other across a central green space, and in total covered 1.5 ha.
-The blocks were of ten storeys (east) and seven storeys (west), built from precast concrete slab blocks and contain 213 flats.
+The blocks were of ten storeys (east) and seven storeys (west), built from precast concrete slab blocks and contained 213 flats.
 Construction began in 1968, the first flats opened in 1971, and the scheme as a whole was completed in 1972 at a cost of £1,845,585.
 In the central green area was a small man-made hill.

 Living space

 The flats themselves were a mixture of single-storey apartments and two-storey maisonettes, with two to six bedrooms.
 The maisonettes were designed with the bedrooms facing inwards shielding the residents from the traffic noise.
 Another design feature was the wide balconies (the "streets") on every third floor, the concept being to provide public space which would encourage interaction.
 Alcoves called "pause spaces" were provided next to the entrance doorways on the "streets" which the Smithsons hoped the residents would personalise and where children would play.
-As with many other council housing blocks in the UK, tenures diversified somewhat and included social housing tenants, leaseholders who exercised the right to buy and subsequent private owners, and private tenants of leaseholders.
+As with many other council housing blocks in the United Kingdom, tenures diversified somewhat and included social housing tenants, leaseholders who exercised the right to buy and subsequent private owners, and private tenants of leaseholders.